Last updated 10 May 2022

 The Youth Justice Act supports the involvement of parents in any proceedings where their child is a defendant, irrespective of the child’s wishes, and anticipates that a parent will be present in court.

-Generally, courts will not deal with a matter of a child under 17 unless the parent is present.
+Generally, courts will not deal with a child’s matter unless a parent is present.
 A court can adjourn a proceeding to enable a parent to be present, and can recommend the department meet a parent’s travel expenses (s 69 Youth Justice Act).
-The court can also order a parent to attend, and it is then an offence for the parent not to (the maximum penalty is currently $5890) (s 70 Youth Justice Act).
+The court has some discretion and may proceed without the parent where, for example, the child is close to turning 18 and it is not a serious matter, or the child has not had contact with their family for a long time.
+The court can, however, order a parent to attend, and it is then an offence for the parent not to (the maximum penalty is currently nearly $7000) (s 70 Youth Justice Act).

 If a parent cannot attend, it may be useful for the parent to write a letter to the court explaining the difficulties and providing a phone number they can be contacted on.

 Parents have the right to be in court, and they are to be given full opportunity to be heard and participate in the proceedings (s 72 Youth Justice Act).

 The court must ensure that the parent understands: